 “Moffett grew up in North Bay and moved to Toronto as a young girl with her family hoping that there would be opportunities for a girl interested in science and technology.

 ‘When we moved to Toronto I desperately wanted to go to university, but my mom and dad had bought a house, and there was just enough money for my brother to go to university.’

-Undeterred, Moffatt said she took a course in Amateur Radio and shortly after, got her licence.
-More than 30 years ago, after retiring, and the death of her husband, Moffatt started volunteering at the Ontario Science Centre, an endeavor she admits wasn’t successful at first.
+Undeterred, Moffett said she took a course in Amateur Radio and shortly after, got her licence.
+More than 30 years ago, after retiring, and the death of her husband, Moffett started volunteering at the Ontario Science Centre, an endeavour she admits wasn’t successful at first.

 ‘I was working in the greenhouse, killing all the plants because I cannot keep plants alive’.
 Armed with her radio licence, she helped set up the centre’s first radio shack with the call sign VE3OSC.

-The idea to connect the nonagenarian with the ISS came just after Moffatt’s 96th birthday.
+The idea to connect the nonagenarian with the ISS came just after Moffett’s 96th birthday.

 Congratulations and Thank You!

 Radio Amateurs of Canada would like to congratulate Jean Moffett, VE3WAD, on this significant achievement and thank everyone who was involved with this very special event.
 We hope to bring you additional information about this event in a future issue of The Canadian Amateur magazine.